cs3157/recitations/D-Bits-Binary-C-Basics/bits-binary-and-c-basics.md

 # Bits, Bytes and Binary

-Let's take a bit of time to refresh our memory about bits... before we have a look at memory:
+Before we have a look at how memory works, let's take a bit of time to refresh our memory about bits:

   - **Bit** (b):
     - A single digit in binary